The Equivariance Criterion in a Linear Model for Fixed-X Cases: Equivariance in the Linear Model

 {\bf Best Equivariant Estimator.} To derive the best equivariant estimator minimizing the risk function, first one will use the fact that the risk function is constant for any equivariant estimator as the parameter space is transitive.
-Then since $(X'X)^{-1}X'{\bf y}$ is a function of a sufficient and complete statistic for $\boldsymbol\beta$ and $Z$ is ancillary, $(X'X)^{-1}X' {\bf y}$ is independent of $Z$.
-Meanwhile $(X'X)^{-1}X' {\bf y}$ is dependent of $(Y_p,…,Y_n)$ via $\bar{Y_p}$ only, which is independent of $s_0({\bf y})$.
-As $s_0({\bf y})$ is only dependent of $(Y_p,…,Y_n)$, $(X'X)^{-1}X' {\bf y}$ is independent of $s_0({\bf y})$.
-With above arguments, one can show the main result as follows. \begin{thm} For the fixed-case linear model in \ref{NormalModel}, the least square is the MRE equivariant estimator for ${\bf \boldsymbol\beta}$. \end{thm}
+Then one can show that $(X'X)^{-1}X' {\bf y}$ is independent of ${\bf z}$.
+Meanwhile $(X'X)^{-1}X' {\bf y}$ depends on $\bold{y}$ only via $\bar{\bold{y}}$, which is independent of $S({\bf y})$.
+With above arguments, one can show the main result as follows. \begin{thm} For the fixed-$X$ linear model in \ref{NormalModel}, the least square, $(X'X)^{-1}X'{\bf y}$, is the best equivariant estimator for ${\bf \boldsymbol\beta}$. \end{thm}